oskar1233/texts/Guardian1.0/Guardian.md

 # Creating a new project

-I'll be using the newer (1.3.0) version of Phoenix here.
-We won't also need brunch/html stuff.
-We will test our application using ExUnit and some curl commands.
+I'll be using the newer (1.3.0) version of Phoenix here and test the application using ExUnit.
 Command for creating new project looks like this:

 ``` bash
 mix phx.new sample_guardian --no-brunch --no-html
 ```

+as we don't need no brunch/html stuff.

 Use `config/test.exs` and `config/dev.exs` to configure your database depending on your needs.
-I am using Postgres so the default configuration works for me (except of credentials).
+I am using Postgres so the default configuration works for me.

 Now, we will need to add Guardian as a dependency.
-We open up our mix.exs file and add `{:guardian, "~> 1.0"}` to our `deps` so they look similar to this:
+We open up our mix.exs file and add `{:guardian, "~> 1.0-beta"}` to our `deps` so they look similar to this:

 ``` elixir
 [